GalaxyDevp/front-restaurant-bar/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-Important: Before you run the project, it's necesary run the API on Laravel to make it work!
+##Important: Before you run the project, it's necesary run the API on Laravel to make it work!

-In the project directory:
+###In the project directory:

 Before you run the project install:
 ### `npm i axios bootstrap react-router-dom@6`